December 28, 2016

 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-The first recipe I posted this year was my Mint Oreo Brownies and they have been a hit all year, but I wanted to go out with a bang.
-Seeing as it is New Years in a few days, I thought a Cheesecake would be a good celebratory dessert, but an alcoholic one.
+The first recipe I posted this year was my mint Oreo brownies and they have been a hit all year, but I wanted to go out with a bang.
+Seeing as it is New Years in a few days, I thought a cheesecake would be a good celebratory dessert, but an alcoholic one.

-I was going to try a Champagne Cheesecake, which I will still do… but I have just moved house, and I am waiting for a new oven and hob, so I haven’t been able to use it.
+I was going to try a champagne cheesecake, which I will still do… but I have just moved house, and I am waiting for a new oven and hob, so I haven’t been able to use it.
 So, something easier and delicious was in need… HELLO LIMONCELLO.

-I reckon that most alcohols will work in this, so any fruity alcohol like Midori, or even something like Whisky, Gin etc!
+I reckon that most alcohols will work in this, so any fruity alcohol like Midori, or even something like whisky, gin etc!
 It’s completely up to you of course, but I had to use something I already had as I am saving money, so Limoncello it was.

 I hope you all have had an AMAZING 2016, and have enjoyed baking my recipes if you have.
 I love each and every one of you that make my recipes and supports me and my little blog!
 Have a wonderful New Year and see you in 2017! xx

-- 300 g Digestives
+- 300 g digestives

-- 150 g Unsalted Butter
+- 150 g unsalted butter

-- 650 g Full-Fat Cream Cheese
+- 650 g full-fat cream cheese

-- 100 g Icing Sugar
+- 100 g icing sugar

-- 300 ml Double Cream
+- 300 ml double cream

-- Zest of 2 Lemons
+- Zest of 2 lemons

-- Juice of 1 Lemon
+- Juice of 1 lemon

 - 125 ml Limoncello

-- 150 ml Double Cream
+- 150 ml double cream

-- 2 tbsp Icing Sugar
+- 2 tbsp icing sugar

 - Blitz the biscuits in a food processor to a fine crumb, or mash them up in a bag and add the melted butter – pulse a few times until it is combined well.

-- Tip into a 8″/20cm Deep Springform Tin and press down firmly – chill in the refrigerator whilst you do the rest!
+- Tip into a 8″/20cm deep springform tin and press down firmly – chill in the refrigerator whilst you do the rest!

 - Whilst whisking, add in 1tbsp of the Limoncello at a time and allow the mixture to whisk before adding more.
 When you add some, it might look odd and like its splitting, but it will come back.

-- Once the Limoncello is in, whilst whisking slowly, pour in the liquid double cream and continue to Whip the Cream Cheese/Cream Mixture until it is starting to thicken.
+- Once the Limoncello is in, whilst whisking slowly, pour in the liquid double cream and continue to Whip the cream cheese/cream mixture until it is starting to thicken.
 Don’t whip it too fast, I whisk it on level 6/10 on my kitchenaid maximum!

-- Once its thick, Spread onto the biscuit base and spread evenly.
+- Once its thick, spread onto the biscuit base and spread evenly.
 Leave to set in the fridge, covered, for 5-6 hours, or preferably over night.

 - Carefully remove the cheesecake from the tin.

 - Whip the double cream up with the icing sugar and pipe around the edge of the cheesecake!

-- I recommend using a 8″/20cm Deep Springform Tin in this recipe!
+- I recommend using a 8″/20cm deep springform tin in this recipe!

 - I always set my cheesecakes in the fridge overnight otherwise they risk being a little runny still and slipping off the biscuit base but if you want to risk it then go for it!

-- This Cheesecake will last covered in the fridge for 3 days!
+- This cheesecake will last covered in the fridge for 3 days!

-Find my other Cheesecake Recipes on my Recipes Page!
+Find my other recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.